 GM foods have been largely accepted by the Americans, with many of them saying that they would buy GM foods even if they were simply engineered to stay fresh for longer.
 Even more would purchase foods modified to resist insect pests, resulting in less use of pesticides.

-We have potentially more to lose by the introduction of GM crops.
+We have potentially more to lose from the introduction of GM crops.
 In America, farming takes place on an industrial scale, with millions of acres used exclusively for growing crops.
 Intensive use of pesticides has virtually wiped out wild animals and plants in the huge crop fields of the US.
 These farms are separate to the rest of the countryside and large national parks and nature reserves.
 Here however, farms are an integral part of the countryside.
 The use of herbicide- or insect-resistant crops could potentially have severe effects on our biodiversity, by virtually wiping out wild flowers and consequently the insects that feed on them, and further up the food chain, the predators that eat the insects.